ephbaum/ephbaum/README.md

 ## <span id="why-eph-baum">Why Eph Baum</span>?

-As you may guess, I was not born Eph Baum.
+As you may guess, I was not born Eph Baum, but to be clear: legally speaking I am now Eph Baum.

 🎵
 > I am Eph